djaramilloc/djaramilloc.github.io/_pages/publications.md

 ---
 ### Work in Progress

+- The criminogenic effects of releasing offenders.
+Evidence from Ecuador
+- The Effect of Reduced Incarceration Length on Criminal Outcomes
+- Religious Violence in Africa (with Siwan Anderson and Sara Benetti)
 - Long-Term Effects of Missionary Activity on Conflict: Evidence from Ghana (with Siwan Anderson)
-- The Effect of Reduced Incarceration Length on Criminal Outcomes